kmzbrnoI/rcs-api/api-specs.md

 ##### `procedure ShowConfigDialog()`

  * Shows configuration window as non-modal window.
+ * This function is not compulsory.
+ * Function absence = library has no GUI.

 ##### `procedure HideConfigDialog()`

  * Hides configuration dialog.
+ * This function is not compulsory.
+ * Function absence = library has no GUI.

 ## MTB open/close start/stop